pytorch/pytorch.github.io/_get_started/pytorch.md

 ## Ask the Engineers: 2.0 Live Q&A Series

 We will be hosting a series of live Q&A sessions for the community to have deeper questions and dialogue with the experts.
 Please check back to see the full calendar of topics throughout the year.
-If you are unable to attend: 1) They will be recorded for future viewing and 2) You can attend our Dev Infra Office Hours every Friday at 10 AM PST @ [https://github.com/pytorch/pytorch/wiki/Dev-Infra-Office-Hours](https://github.com/pytorch/pytorch/wiki/Dev-Infra-Office-Hours)
+If you are unable to attend: 1) They will be recorded for future viewing and 2) You can attend our Dev Infra Office Hours every Friday at 10 AM PST @ [https://github.com/pytorch/pytorch/wiki/Dev-Infra-Office-Hours](https://github.com/pytorch/pytorch/wiki/Dev-Infra-Office-Hours).

-Please click [here](https://pytorchconference22.splashthat.com/) to see dates, times, descriptions and links
+Please click [here](https://pytorchconference22.splashthat.com/) to see dates, times, descriptions and links.

-Disclaimer: Please do not share your personal information, last name, company when joining the live sessions and submitting questions
+Disclaimer: Please do not share your personal information, last name, company when joining the live sessions and submitting questions.

 <table style="min-width: 350px" class="QnATable">
   <tr>